apptainer/singularity-userdocs/oci_runtime.rst

 OCI is an acronym for the `Open Containers Initiative <https://www.opencontainers.org/>`_ - an independent organization whose mandate is to develop open standards relating to containerization.
 To date, standardization efforts have focused on container formats and runtimes.
 Singularity's compliance with respect to the OCI Image Specification is considered in detail :ref:`elsewhere <sec:oci_overview>`.
 It is compliance in the sense of the OCI Runtime Specification that is of concern here.

 Briefly, compliance with respect to the OCI Runtime Specification is addressed in Singularity through the introduction of the ``oci`` command group.
-Although this command group can in principle be used to provide a runtime that supports end users, in this initial documentation effort, emphasis is placed upon interoperability with Kubernetes; more specifically, interoperability with Kubernetes via the `Singularity Container Runtime Interface <https://www.sylabs.io/guides/cri/1.0/user-guide/index.html>`_.
+Although this command group can, in principle, be used to provide a runtime that supports end users, in this initial documentation effort, emphasis is placed upon interoperability with Kubernetes; more specifically, interoperability with Kubernetes via the `Singularity Container Runtime Interface <https://www.sylabs.io/guides/cri/1.0/user-guide/index.html>`_.

-Owing to this restricted focus, a subset of the Singularity commands in this ``oci`` command group receive attention here; specifically:
+Owing to this restricted focus, a subset of the Singularity ``oci`` command group receives attention here; specifically:

 	- Mounting and unmounting OCI filesystem bundles
 	- Creating OCI compliant container instances

-	- Context for integration with Kubernetes via the Singularity CRI
+Some context for integration with Kubernetes via the Singularity CRI is provided at the end of the section.

-Subsequent revisions of this documentation are anticipated to provide more complete coverage of this command group.

 .. note::